webdocs-dev/yari/docs/envvars.md

 #### Default: `https://developer.mozilla.org`

-The URL where the docs are being hosted.
+The Origin (scheme+host+port, with no trailing slash) URL where the docs are being hosted.

 ## Builder